- May 12, 2020

 5. How do I register for LSAT-Flex?

-June test registrants need to log into their LSAC accounts and submit the online form to confirm your interest in taking the June LSAT-Flex.
-If you don’t want to take Flex, you can receive a coupon for any future test between July 2020 and April 2021.
+LSAT test registrants need to log into their LSAC accounts and submit the online form to confirm your interest in taking the LSAT-Flex by that test’s registration deadline.
+If you don’t want to take Flex, you can receive a coupon for a future test date.

 6. Is the LSAT-Flex different from the normal LSAT?